gacerioni/springboot-postgres-demo-gabs/README.md

 Using Harness CIE and CD (both Next-Gen).

 I'll try my best to keep this project relevant, and independent.

 How?
 By making sure that all the files required to do the FULL Software LifeCycle is here.

 For example, that's what I have in mind for now:

+* Java source code;
+* Configuration files, where all sensitive and dynamic data are environment variables (application.properties, etc);
+* Configuration as Code;
+* Dockerfile;
+* Kubernetes Templates;
+* Helm Chart files, and all overrides that are required to build a Helm Chart as a final artifact;
+*